Students will discover animals that are Local Legends and learn how they can become a hero in the lives of these unique creatures.

 Describe and explain interconnections within places and between places, and the effects of these interconnections (VCGGC087)

-- Understanding human impact can be both positive and negative, and encourage students to research the changes made by people to the natural environment
+- Students will discover the positive and negative changes made by people to the natural environment

 Plan your excursion

 Local Legends is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.

 School groups will enter Melbourne Zoo via the Rail Gate entrance.
 Organising teachers please check in with our Admissions team upon arrival.
 More Information.